 We are a leading provider of highly engineered products and support services that facilitate the optimization of oil and natural gas well completions and field development strategies.
-We provide our products and services primarily to E&P companies for use in onshore wells, predominantly wells that have been drilled with horizontal laterals in unconventional oil and natural gas formations.
-Our products and services are utilized in oil and natural gas basins throughout North America and in selected international markets, including Argentina, China, Russia and the North Sea.
-We provided our products and services to over 310 customers in 2018, including leading large independent oil and natural gas companies and major oil companies.
+We provide our products and services primarily to exploration and production ("E&P") companies for use in onshore wells, predominantly wells that have been drilled with horizontal laterals in unconventional oil and natural gas formations.
+Our products and services are utilized in oil and natural gas basins throughout North America and in selected international markets, including Argentina, China, Russia, the Middle East and the North Sea.
+We have provided our products and services to over 325 customers in 2019, including leading large independent oil and natural gas companies and major oil companies.